Family Migration History Instructions

 Research and answer the following questions for as many generations of your family as possible.
 If you have relatives who fancy themselves genealogists and who regularly dominate conversations at family reunions with trivia about your great-great grandfather's 3rd cousin by marriage, be nice to them.
 You will need their help for this assignment.
 If no one in your family has traced its lineage you can still complete this assignment successfully.
 Track down your oldest living relative and interview him or her.
 Many of these people would love the chance to demonstrate their family history expertise.

-You must use the answers to the questions below to craft a double-spaced, typed essay about the series of migration that brought you to Chico, your current home.
+You must use the answers to the questions below to craft a double-spaced, typed essay about the series of migrations that brought you to Chico, your current home.

 What was the point of origin and destination for each generation's migration?
 (Trace only one parent's lineage.)